antonia-villa/leading_causes_death/README.md

 # Unsolved Problems
-Tooltips are not displaying data as I would like them too
+Tooltips are not displaying data

 # Next Steps
 - Learning more indepth D3